TiffanyJTFu/TiffanyFu/_pages/cv.md

   * Participated in simulated courtroom trials to develop skills in public speaking, critical thinking, and legal reasoning.
   * Collaborated with team members to prepare case materials, construct arguments, and role-play as attorneys and witnesses.
   * Engaged in legal discussions and competitive practice sessions to improve courtroom etiquette and debate strategies.
-  * Gained foundational knowledge of courtroom procedures, legal terminology, and case anal
+  * Gained foundational knowledge of courtroom procedures, legal terminology, and case analysis skills.
 * **Bakery Club 2024 -Present**
   * Participated in weekly baking sessions and school events to promote community involvement through baking
   * Helped prepare and sell baked goods at school fundraisers to support charities